Auvergne-Rhône-Alpes: Economy

-The Gross domestic product (GDP) of the region was 270.0 billion euros (327.0 billion dollars) in 2018, accounting for 11.9% of French economic output.
+The gross domestic product (GDP) of the region was 270.0 billion euros (327.0 billion dollars) in 2018, accounting for 11.9% of French economic output.
 GDP per capita adjusted for purchasing power was 30,200 euros or 100% of the EU27 average in the same year.
 The GDP per employee was 109% of the EU average.

 Transport

 The region's main airport is Lyon–Saint-Exupéry Airport which provides most domestic and international destinations, it handles more than 10 million passengers per year.
+Eastern parts of the regions including the city of Annecy are also served by Geneva Airport located 45 km away north of the city, taking advantage of the Schengen Area laws allowing passage in and out of Switzerland.